markusfisch/bots/README.md

 after one second has passed.

 All bots need to connect a streaming socket to port 63187 where the server is responding.
-Find client templates that do so in the `templates` directory.
+Find templates in the `templates` directory.

 ## What a bot receives from the server

-At the beginning of the game and after each command, a bot receives a top-down map of its environment.
+At the beginning of the game and in response to each command, a bot receives a top-down map of its environment.
 This map is always made from the same amount of columns and lines.
 For example, a 5x5 map would look like this:

 	.....